kyleu/projectforge/module/user/doc/module/user.md

 }
 ```

-Feel free to customize this model for your purposes
+The fields "id" and "name" are required, but feel free to customize this model for your purposes